chaoting-sun/simple-image-uploader/README.md

 #### (5) Light and dark mode

 Offering a dark mode in a website is an expected feature nowadays.
-Fortunately, tt is easy to switching between light and dark mode using Tailwind CSS.
+Fortunately, it is easy to switching between light and dark mode using Tailwind CSS.

 Just follow the steps!